Boko Haram: Takfir

 Members' beliefs tend to be centred on strict adherence to Wahhabism, which is an extremely strict form of Sunni Islam that sees many other forms of Islam as idolatrous.

 The group has denounced the members of the Sufi and the Shiite sects as infidels, and also mainstream Sunni Muslims who fail to support their jihad.
 This willingness to takfir – i.e. accuse self-professed Muslims of being apostates from Islam and thus subject to execution – is a departure from mainstream Islam but not Salafi jihadism.

 An insurgent aiming to overthrow a Muslim government faces a challenge due to mainstream Islamic doctrine, which forbids the killing or enslaving of fellow Muslims, including government officials, military personnel, or ordinary Muslims who don't support the insurgency.
-However, by using takfir—declaring opponents as apostates—the insurgents not only bypass this prohibition but also turn the killing of these Muslims into a "religious duty."
+However, by using takfir—declaring opponents as apostates—the insurgents not only bypass this prohibition but also turn the killing of these Muslims into a "religious duty".
 In a 18 December 2016 speech to his commanders, Shekau proclaimed that 'even if a woman is praying and fasting, once she engages in democracy I can capture her in a battle'.

+Some scholars have characterised Boko Haram's ideology as a "militant Salafi-jihadist" version of Islamic ideologies which deplores secular governments, educational and legal systems, preferring a governance system in accordance with Boko Haram's understanding of Islamic law.
+Many people translate the group's name as "Western education is not allowed", but according to researchers it is more than just a matter of formal education, as they also reject political spheres they see to be incompatible with their religious world, or the authority of the government itself and any norms of society.